DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 1. Introduction

+Ertl {[}12{]} provides a comprehensive treatment of cardinality estimation methods for HyperLogLog sketches, including a maximum-likelihood estimator and improved bias corrections that form the theoretical foundation for FGRA and ExaLogLog.

-DLL is implemented in Java as part of the BBTools bioinformatics suite {[}7{]} and is usable for \emph{k}-mer cardinality counting of sequence files via the \texttt{loglog.sh} shell script with the flag \texttt{loglogtype=dll4}.
+DLL is implemented in Java as part of the BBTools bioinformatics suite {[}13{]} and is usable for \emph{k}-mer cardinality counting of sequence files via the \texttt{loglog.sh} shell script with the flag \texttt{loglogtype=dll4}.
 The source code is available in BBTools/current/cardinality/DynamicLogLog4.java.
-UDLL6 is in the same directory as UltraDynamicLogLog6i.java.
+UDLL6 is in the same directory as UltraDynamicLogLog6.java.

 The remainder of this paper is organized as follows: Section 2 reviews the mathematical background common to all LogLog-family estimators.
 Section 3 describes the DLL architecture, including tier promotion and the early exit mask.
 Section 4 introduces the DLC family of estimators and the Logarithmic Hybrid Blend.
 Section 5 covers correction factors, including self-similar correction factor (CF) lookup and the DLL3 overflow correction.
 Section 6 describes MicroIndex, a 64-bit cardinality Bloom filter allowing lazy bucket allocation for small sets.
 Section 7 describes the simulation and benchmarking methods.
-Section 8 presents experimental results comparing DLL to HLL on both high-complexity and low-complexity datasets, evaluates the complementary nature of DLL and UltraLogLog, introduces history-corrected hybrid estimation (Hybrid+\emph{n}), and presents Layered Dynamic Linear Counting (LDLC).
+Section 8 presents experimental results comparing DLL to HLL on both high-complexity and low-complexity datasets, evaluates the complementary nature of DLL and UltraLogLog, introduces history-corrected hybrid estimation (Hybrid+\emph{n}), presents Layered Dynamic Linear Counting (LDLC) and its combination with Hybrid+2 (HLDLC), and benchmarks against external estimator implementations.
 Section 9 discusses the results and future directions.
 Section 10 concludes.

 \hypertarget{background}{